 That's all under investigation.

-Normally, a if a tip comes in and involves uh a credible threat against life or limb, uh it's immediately elevated to a supervisor and then provided out to the field office to the appropriate field office.
+Normally, if a tip comes in and involves a credible threat against life or limb, it's immediately elevated to a supervisor and then provided out to the field office, the appropriate field office.

-How did how did the FBI today notify the 17 families?
+How did the FBI today notify the 17 families?

-Did agents go to the phone to phone them?
+Did the agents go to each of the phone calls?

-From what I understand uh the phone a phone conversation or phone bridge was made to those families, uh, given the fact that they were spread out all over, and we attempted to provide them the news prior to it hitting hitting the public.
+From what I understand, the phone conversation or phone bridge was made to those families, given the fact that they were spread out all over, and we attempted to provide them the news prior to it hitting the public.

-What would you say to people who believe the FBI missed a chance to prevent this traffic?
+What would you say expecting would we believe the FBI missed a chance to prevent this tragedy?

 The FBI, the potential of the FBI is something that's always there.